Moving around Chile

 • Jet Smart: the company, created in 2017 with a new fleet of Airbus aircrafts and strong growth expected in the coming years, aims to compete with the bus on some destinations, and offers very low prices.

 Given that the regions of Patagonia and Antarctica are far away, few commercial lines serve them.
-DAP Airline has therefore specialized in this sector.
+DAP Airline has therefore specialized in these regions.

 The plane is often a little more expensive than the bus.
 You can book a round trip, which is cheaper, and use only one way.
 You can book your tickets on Cyber Days (three days in May) or Black Friday (in November), during which ticket prices are significantly reduced.